 Learning More About Dentistry

-is the official web resource for up-to-date and cutting-edge information for people on the pathway to dental education and exciting oral health careers.
+Go Dental is the official web resource for up-to-date and cutting-edge information for people on the pathway to dental education and exciting oral health careers.
 This site offers an interactive experience for social networking, community development, and engaging in dialogue.
 GoDental is sponsored by the American Dental Education Association (ADEA).
 To hear what current students have to say about their studies, visit the American Student Dental Association.
-Other resources include the American Dental Association and the American Dental Education Association websites.
+Another resource is the American Dental Education Association website.

 Dental Admissions Test (DAT)